wikimedia/operations-puppet/modules/planet/README.md

-planet-venus module
+planet module
 ===================

-planet-venus is an RSS feed aggregator
+rawdog (formerly: planet-venus) is an RSS feed aggregator

 this module sets up multiple language version with a WMF config